Global dynamics of GDP and trade: The Dynamics of GDP

 Noting that $x$, $a$ and $b$ in Eq.~(\ref{logistic}) translate, respectively, to $G$, $\gamma_1$ and $\gamma_2$ in Eq.~(\ref{gdplog}), we can write the integral solution of $G(t)$ in the same form as Eq.~(\ref{sologis}).
 It then follows that when $t \longrightarrow \infty$, $G(t)$ converges to a limiting value, i.e. $G \longrightarrow k_G = \gamma_1/\gamma_2$.

-For the six countries in our study, the early exponential growth of the GDP and its later convergence to a finite limit are modelled in all the upper linear-log plots in Figs.\ref{f1}~to~\ref{f6}.
+For the six countries in our study, the early exponential growth of the GDP and its later convergence to a finite limit are modelled in all the upper linear-log plots in Figs.~\ref{f1}~to~\ref{f6}.
 The uneven lines follow the movement of the real GDP data, available from the World Bank~\citep{usgd,cngd,jpgd,degd,ukgd,ingd}.
 The smooth dotted curves theoretically model the real data with the integral solution of Eq.~(\ref{gdplog}), which will be in the form of Eq.~(\ref{sologis}).
 The values of $\gamma_1$ (the relative annual growth rate of GDP), $k_G$ (the predicted maximum value of GDP) and $t_{\mathrm{nl}}$ (the duration of exponential growth before the onset of nonlinearity), calibrated through the model fitting in all the cases, are to be found in Table~\ref{t1}.
-The most convincing match of the GDP data and the model function is seen in Fig.~\ref{f1}, i.e. for USA.
+The most convincing match of the GDP data with the model function is seen in Fig.~\ref{f1}, i.e. for USA.
 Consistent fitting of the GDP data with the model function is also seen for Japan, Germany, UK and India, for which Figs.~\ref{f3},~\ref{f4},~\ref{f5}~and~\ref{f6} provide respective evidence.
 Similar consistency, however, is not observed in the model fitting of the GDP data for China, as we note from the upper plot in Fig.~\ref{f2}.
+These observations about the model-fitting of the GDP data are statistically summarized in Table~\ref{t2}, which sets down the mean $\mu_G$ and the standard deviation $\sigma_G$ of the yearly relative variations of the actual GDP data~\citep{usgd,cngd,jpgd,degd,ukgd,ingd} with respect to the logistic function.